Rabobank, U.N. launch $1 billion fund to boost sustainable farming

 The bank did not provide a full range of specific criteria for sustainability but said that farmers are regularly measured.
 The bank will provide updates on the program’s progress.
 That could include lower ratings for high use of pesticides, for example.

-Large food manufacturers like Mars Inc and Mondelez International Inc have made public commitments to boosting sustainability in their supply chains.
+Large food manufacturers like Mars Inc and Mondelez Internatonal Inc have made public commitments to boost sustainability in their supply chains.
 The industry has been under pressure from consumers to increase transparency and provide healthier products, reducing demand growth for conventional packaged foods.